SuciuAlin/LocalBlog/README.md

 # LocalBlog

 Application for sharing your blog ideas and post with yourself before going to do it with anyone else.

+Also great for marking daily tasks if you want them in a private place with or without a image to keep you wanting to finish it just to press the delete button and know you are done with it.

 # Dependencies
 Nodejs